$

 tax free

-The country has a well-developed transport network.
-In addition to buses and taxis, there is also a subway.
+The country has a well-developed transportation network.
+In addition to buses and taxis, there is also a metro system.

-Tourists are advised to purchase IstanbulCard.
-The card can be bought at a kiosk or vending machine everywhere: at the airport, train stations, metro and public transport stops.
-Its price is 6 TRY.
-The card is replenished with any amount and with it you can get decent discounts on travel in public transport.
+Tourists are advised to buy an IstanbulCard.
+The card can be purchased at kiosks or vending machines throughout the city: in airports, at stations, in the metro, and at public transport stops.
+The card costs 130 TRY.
+It can be topped up with any amount and offers considerable discounts on public transport fares.

-To use car rental services, you must be over 21 years old.
-Do not forget about a driver's license and a deposit in the form of money.
-The car is issued with a full tank of fuel, which must be taken into account when returning it.
+To rent a car, you must be over 21 years old.
+Don't forget your driver’s license and a cash deposit.
+The car is provided with a full tank of fuel, which should be returned the same way.

-• Average cost car rental - from 30 USD per day.
+• The average rental cost is from 30 USD per day.

-Important: You cannot talk on a mobile phone without a special handsfree device.
+Important: using a mobile phone without a hands-free device is prohibited.
 All passengers, including the driver, must wear seat belts.

 Car rental